coldshrine/study-notes/books/designing-data-intensive-applications.md

 A transaction either succesfully _commit_, or _abort_.
 Atomicity prevents half-finished results.

 On a single node, transaction commitment depends on the _order_ in which data is writen to disk: first the data, then the commit record.
+2PC uses a coordinartor (_transaction manager_).
+When the application is ready to commit, the coordinator begins phase 1: it sends a _prepare_ request to each of the nodes, asking them whether are able to commit.